 This update ensures Distribution partner merchants submit all required KYC fields when onboarding sub-merchants, preventing downstream creation failures.

-For more information on required manadatory fields for KYC, please refer to this file specification: Clients API
+For more information on required mandatory fields for KYC, please refer to this file specification: Clients API

 Returning payers using passkeys previously needed to authenticate twice when making a payment above their existing PayTo agreement limit.